OHDSI/StudyProtocolSandbox/OHDSITrends/README.md

-Package to analyze trends in medical events at a health-system-wide or national level.
+This package is using Achilles precomputed metadata to analyze trends.
+The intent is to do data quality inspection.
+It is an extenstion of the Data Quality study.
+The package can  analyze trends in medical events at a health-system-wide or national level.
+It also works for non-OMOP sites.

 ## Purpose
 This package is optimally designed to analyze trends in interesting medical events from datasets built under the OMOP Common Data Model.